parameterz/echo-protocols/protocols/aortic-stenosis.md

 ## PW Doppler

-- Place PW Doppler sample volume 0.5-1.0 cm below the aortic valve annulus
+- Place PW Doppler sample volume below the aortic valve annulus, with a hint of the aortic valve closure click
-- For commercial TAVRs and AVR, place PW Doppler sample volume below and outside, and not within the prosthetic valve stent

 ## Peak and mean gradients

-- Measure and report peak and mean pressure gradients
 - If LVOT velocity is > 1.5m/s, use the extended modified Bernoulli formula 4(V2² - V1²) for peak/mean gradients

 ## LVOT diameter

-- Measure the LVOT diameter
 - For <mark>native AoV</mark>, measure LVOT diameter basically at the aortic annulus.
 - OK to use the previous LVOT diameter measurement to be consistent, unless the previous measurement was incorrect.
 - For <mark>prosthetic AVR</mark>, measure “LVOT” diameter from outer prosthesis to outer prosthesis (leading edge to trailing edge).